 6. Mixing with white clay like Sculpey and FIMO may very well work but you’d only be able to add a tiny bit of liquid which will dry away leaving a greasy residue, not much milk, and might go off anyway.
 It’s not preserving the milk but rather masking it.
 Some people like the clay look to milk, which sort of reminds me of porcelain, and it can be cut into little shapes or strips which are then embedded in resin* You’ll still need to preserve it first.

 7. Trying to split the milk with an acid isn’t going to be easy either.
 It’s not like making cottage cheese/paneer/tofu because human milk contains less protein, called casein, than milk from other species.
 The curds are smaller and don’t stick together well.
 So, you’re probably wondering how we get the protein to stick together in order to solidify the milk.
 That’s coming in part three of our series of Making Breastmilk Jewellery.
 Even if you do split the milk, you can’t just add the curds to resin, they need to be preserved and dried.

 *you can experiment with small amounts of umbilical cord and placenta powder in Lumina clay, a translucent air drying clay.
 We did but found it too crumbly and in the end resin was always much better.
 If your client doesn’t want to be able to see their cord or ash then we’d recommend small amounts in air dry polymer clay or precious metal clay (more on that in another blog).

 You can find part one of the blog here in How to Make Breastmilk Jewellery (part 1) which gives you a list of initial supplies you’ll need for this craft.
-Part three of the blog is here in How to Make Breastmilk Jewellery (part 3) and Making Breastmilk Jewellery (part 4) is here.
+Part three of the blog is here in Making Breastmilk Jewellery (part 3) and Making Breastmilk Jewellery (part 4) is here.
 Don’t forget to subscribe to our blog for new articles and tutorials.